Chamonix Resort Guide - Real Reviews From Real Skiers

 The Mont Blanc Unlimited Pass also gives you access to Courmayeur in Italy on the other side of the valley which is a 30 minute drive from Chamonix via the Mont Blanc Tunnel.
 Courmayeur is a fantastic ski area with a mix of pistes for all abilities and some awesome itinerary routes too for the off-pisters.
 Definitely worth a trip for some south-facing skiing and a delicious Italian pizza for lunch!
 Your Mont Blanc Unlimited pass also gives you access to the Skyway Monte Bianco lift - a 360 degree rotating sphere cable car taking you to Pointe Helbronner at 3,466m for the spectacular views.
 Skiing down is reserved for experienced alpinists only.
 The Toula staircase down to the Toula Glacier is also currently closed (we recently found out the hard way!)

-Eating out in Chamonix
+Eating Out in Chamonix

 The vibrant, historic town of Chamonix is one of my favourite resort towns.
 It's a large town with dozens and dozens of shops and restaurants with options to suit all budgets and tastes.
 For traditional Savoyarde cuisine and authentic alpine dishes, "La Celeche" and "L'Impossible" are the go-to places to stimulate your sense of smell, with fondue and raclette.
 For upscale dining, "Albert 1er" offers Michelin-star French cuisine with a price to match.
 At the other end of the scale, "Poco Loco" is a very popular and budget-friendly (delicious!) burger joint.
 For Italian cuisine and authentic wood-fired pizzas "Caso Valerio" is a favourite with the locals.
 "Annapurna" also offers delicious authentic Indian cuisine.
 There also a number of restaurants to be found in both Les Houches and Argentière.

-Après Ski in Chamonix
+The Après-Ski in Chamonix

 You won't find the on mountain-clubs that you might find at other French resorts but the town itself has options for all tastes.
 "The Folie Douce Hotel" is a good spot for a party.
 "Chambre Neuf" with its live bands is a favourite among both locals and tourists.
 "MBC" (Micro Brasserie de Chamonix) is a great place for a more laid back setting with good value pitchers of craft beer.
 For those looking for a more sophisticated vibe and good cocktails, "Le Privilege" is a good spot.
 "Le Pub" in the heart of the town is pupular with Brits and for the hardcore ravers, there are a number of clubs to dance the night away such as "Amnesia" and "Le.
 Tof".

-Is Chamonix Family-friendly
+Chamonix

 Chamonix is well-equipped to cater to skiers of all ages, making it a family-friendly skiing destination.
 For the little ones, there are dedicated beginner areas and good ski schools.
 Les Houches and Le Tour are particularly popular with families looking to explore gentler slopes together.
 Off the slopes, Chamonix offers a range of activities for families, from dog sledding to ice skating.
 The pedestrianised town center is safe for kids to roam and is dotted with family-friendly restaurants and cafes.
 Many chalets and hotels offer family rooms and childcare services too.
 Chamonix also offers top quality ski schools as well as private instructors and guides - find and book private ski lessons and guides to safely explore the incredible off-piste opportunities via Maison Sport here.